 Rice.
 White wine.
 Broth.
 Butter.
 Parmesan.
 These five key ingredients are the base to most traditional risotto recipes.
 You could feasibly try your hand at preparing a simple Parmesan Risotto, that wouldn’t require any other ingredient than those from this list.
 Let’s take a closer look at them and why they are elemental to what makes risotto so special.

-Risotto Arborio rice, the round, starch-rich eponymous grain that brings risotto its distinctive creaminess.
+Did you know that risotto Arborio rice, the round, starch-rich eponymous grain is what brings risotto its distinctive creaminess.
 The supple grains release their starch gradually during the cooking process, thickening the broth and giving the risotto its unctuous texture.

 It must be noted that this process is where the cook needs to put in a bit of effort, with constant mixing and adding the hot broth, never letting the risotto reach boiling temperatures.